So, what "About Me?"

 We upgraded our tow vehicle in 2009 to a 2006 Chevrolet Trailblazer LT EXT.
 With its extended wheel base, 5.3 liter V-8 engine, locking rear differential and the 3.72 rear axle ratio, the Trailblazer doubled our tow capacity to 7,000 pounds.
 Pulling the camper is now an absolute dream.

 Although we have only been RVers since 2007, several members of my extended family are RVers from way back.
-My grandparents traveled most of North America in their motorhomes since before I was born, and several sets of aunts and uncles travel in 5th wheels, travel trailers, hybrids and pop-ups.
+My grandparents traveled most of North America in their motorhomes, and several sets of aunts and uncles travel in 5th wheels, travel trailers, hybrids and pop-ups.
 Some even break out a tent every now and then!

 We live in southern Michigan, which means our camping season is confined to seasonal jurisdictions.
-On top of that, our boys play baseball so our spring opportunities are somewhat limited as well.
+On top of that, the kids are all active in one thing or another so our spring opportunities are somewhat limited as well.
 Still, we manage to camp two or sometimes even three times a month from June through September.

 We consider our RV our cottage.
 We like that we can take our cottage most anywhere, and we enjoy discovering new campgrounds in distant locations and all the area has to offer.
 My favorite thing about camping is sitting around the campfire, doing nothing more than relaxing and laughing with family and friends.